Knowledge Graphs in Practice: Characterizing their Users, Challenges, and Visualization Opportunities: Visualization Opportunities for Knowledge Graphs

 We identified two types of exploration use cases for KG visual interfaces: those for unguided, unstructured, and organic exploration (i.e. ``\textbf{open-ended KG exploration}''), and those for directed and targeted exploration (i.e. ``\textbf{goal-oriented KG exploration}''):

 \begin{displayquote} One is a very exploratory type of search, just navigating, clicking around and trying to learn things with no clear goal.
 Have you ever clicked on something on Wikipedia, then you end up going down this rabbit hole?
 Did you have an objective?
 No, but you did a bunch of work, and you probably learned something.
-The other [type] is something very specific, looking for this very specific thing and your intentions are very specific.
-Think of `Googling' something.
+The other [type] is something very specific\ldots Think of `Googling' something.
 This is a search problem, but with intention. -P15 \end{displayquote}

 We believe there are two directions for KG-based visualization interface design to support both types of exploration.

 \begin{itemize}[leftmargin=0pt,topsep=4pt, partopsep=0pt,itemsep=2pt,parsep=2pt]